McCall, Idaho: Nearby

 McCall's Little Ski Hill, formerly the "Payette Lakes Ski Area," is 2 mi west of town on Highway 55, just over the county line in Adams County.
 Opened in 1937 as a diversion for local forest workers, its 76 acre were donated by Carl Brown.
 The Little Ski Hill was the second ski area in Idaho, after Sun Valley, which opened a year earlier.
 It currently operates a T-bar surface lift and has a vertical drop of 405 ft, with a summit of 5600 ft above sea level, and its slopes face north and west.
 The aging Nordic ski jump on the lower north slope, overlooking the bend in Highway 55, was removed in the 1990s.

 Brundage Mountain, northwest of McCall, opened in November 1961.
 Brundage has a summit elevation of 7,803 ft above sea level, and a vertical drop of 1921 ft.
 The slopes on Brundage Mountain are primarily west-facing and the mountain's average snowfall exceeds 320 in.
 It currently has five chairlifts and one Magic Carpet (two high-speed quad chairs, three triple chairs, and one magic carpet) with a capacity of 9,000 people per hour.
 The lifts afford access to 1920 acres of terrain, including 420 acres of lift-accessed, un-patrolled, without avalanche mitigation, backcountry terrain.
 The resort also operates a backcountry snowcat skiing operation which provides guided access to 18000 acre of untracked powder in the Payette National Forest north of the ski area.
 There are also three terrain parks of varying difficulty.
 Summer activities include lift-served mountain biking trails, scenic chairlift rides, summer concerts, yoga and other calendared events.
 Brundage was owned by the DeBoer family, descendants of early McCall pioneers, with J. R. Simplot.
-In April 2016, the DeBoers took full control of the property, purchasing the 50% interest of the his family.
+In April 2016, the DeBoers took full control of the property, purchasing the 50% interest of his family.
 In 2020, ownership was transferred to Brundage Mountain Holdings with the DeBoer family maintaining an ownership stake.